dapperfu/WinPythonToxJenkins/README.md

 ### WinPython.

-While I personally prefer to develop on *NIX systems, in my corporate engineering day job Windows was a necessity.
+While I personally prefer to develop on \*NIX systems, in my corporate engineering day job Windows was a necessity.
 Most of the Python I wrote was targeting use on Windows 7 and 10.

-There are multiple ways to [install multiple versions of Python](how to install multiple versions of python on windows) on Windows.
-I've tested them prefer to use [WinPython](https://winpython.github.io/).
+There are multiple ways to [install multiple versions of Python](http://lmgtfy.com/?q=how+to+install+multiple+versions+of+python+on+windows) on Windows.
+I've tested some of them and prefer to use [WinPython](https://winpython.github.io/).

 - No admin privledges required.
 In a corporate environment with locked down permissions this makes deployment and upgrading much easier.
 - It's Portable.
 You can move the install folders around without breaking the individual Python 'installs'.